mozilla/mig/doc/concepts.rst

 not search for a root password by sending an action with the password in the regex).

-The goal here is to prevent a rogue investigator from dumping large amount of data from an endpoint.
-MIG could trigger a memory dump of a process, but retrieve that data will require direct access to the endpoint.
+The goal here is to prevent a rogue investigator from dumping a large amount of data from an endpoint.
+MIG could trigger a memory dump of a process, but retrieving that data will require direct access to the endpoint.

 Note that MIG's database keeps records of all actions, commands and results.
 If sensitive data were to be collected by MIG, that data would be available in the